Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 ### Corrective RAG in Travel Agent

 Corrective RAG (Retrieval-Augmented Generation) enhances an AI's ability to retrieve and generate information while correcting any inaccuracies.
-Let's see how Travel Agent can use the Corrective RAG approach to provide more accurate and relevant travel recommendations.
+Let's see how Travel Agents can use the Corrective RAG approach to provide more accurate and relevant travel recommendations.

 This involves: